Searching for

 1. Fellowship

-In 2021, the SOM Foundation is introducing the European Research Prize as an expansion of the US-based Research Prize.
+In 2021, the SOM Foundation introduced the European Research Prize as an expansion of the US-based Research Prize.
 The €20,000 European Research Prize is awarded annually to a faculty-led interdisciplinary team based in Europe to conduct original research that contributes to the SOM Foundation’s current topic.

 3. Eligibility

-The European Research Prize is open to faculty currently teaching at a professionally accredited bachelor’s degree, master’s degree, or PhD program in architecture, landscape architecture, or urban design in Europe.
+The European Research Prize is open to faculty currently teaching at a professionally accredited bachelor’s degree, master’s degree, or PhD program in architecture, landscape architecture, interior architecture, urban design, or engineering in Europe.
 For a list of eligible countries, please visit the Architects’ Council of Europe: https://www.ace-cae.eu/architects-in-europe.
-The research must be developed in an academic studio or other research structure within the academic institution.
-The lead faculty member(s) will be expected to work in a collaborative manner with faculty from other disciplines, leading professionals, nonprofit organizations, and/or community representatives in addition to students enrolled in the studio.
+The research must be developed in a studio and/or seminar within the academic institution.
+The lead faculty member(s) will be expected to work in a collaborative manner with faculty from other disciplines, leading professionals, nonprofit organizations, and/or community representatives in addition to students enrolled in the studio and/or seminar.
 Collaborator(s) can be based worldwide.
-The winning team will be required to thoroughly document their research findings and develop conclusions or suggestions for application to professional practice.

 SOM Foundation affiliated members and SOM employees should not be included as part of the proposals.
 Faculty from previously awarded proposals are not eligible.
 However, previously awarded academic institutions can submit new proposals.